SEO is key in any Digital Marketing strategy.

-This means not just continually improving search results, but also combating dubious and low-quality content, known as Black Hat SEO.
+This means that it is not just continually improving search results, but also combating dubious and low-quality content, known as Black Hat SEO.

-Black Hat has been a target of Google since the early days of SEO.
+Black Hat strategies have been a target of Google since the early days of SEO.

-When the algorithm was still new and had a lot of loopholes, it was easy to game the system to get a higher ranking, even if you had nothing to offer.
+When the algorithm was still new and had a lot of loopholes, it was easy to cheat the system to get a higher ranking, even if you had nothing to offer.

 Common Black Hat strategies included:

-- Cloaking: pages which present different content to real users and bots;
+- Cloaking: pages that present different content to real users and bots

-- Link farms: pages which only contain backlinks to other pages;
+- Link farms: pages that only contain backlinks to other pages

 In the example below, you can see code configured to hide keywords by using text set to a font size of 0 and the same color as the background: